BayLIME: Bayesian Local Interpretable Model-Agnostic Explanations: Consistency in Repeated Explanations

 \section{Consistency in Repeated Explanations}

-LIME is known to be unstable in terms of generating inconsistent explanations in repeated runs on a same prediction \cite{zafer_dlime_2019,shankara_alime_2019}.
-In general, it is caused by the randomly perturbed samples used for the training of local surrogate models.
-The presence of randomness means that the results of sampling might not be duplicated if the process were repeated, and naturally the more sparse samples generated the greater randomness presents in the dataset.
+LIME is known to be unstable in terms of generating inconsistent explanations in repeated runs \citep{zafer_dlime_2019,shankara_alime_2019}.
+This is due to the randomness in the perturbed samples used to train the local surrogate model.
+While randomness can be reduced by enlarging the sample size, it might be impractical in real-world applications, particularly those applications with strict efficiency constraints (e.g., low response time).

-Consequently, such inconsistency is an even severer issue for applications with strict efficiency constraints (e.g., low response time and energy consumption) due to the fact that only a limited number of perturbed samples is allowed to be generated.
-Indeed, an effective way to improve LIME's efficiency is to reduce the number of perturbed samples $n$, e.g., as shown in Fig.~\ref{fig_lime_time_inconsist}(B).
-This is a corollary of what has been noted by the original LIME paper \cite{ribeiro_why_2016}: The time required to produce an explanation is \textit{dominated} by the complexity of the black-box ML model.
-Thus, we cannot effectively tune other LIME arguments to get faster, rather the best option is to limit the \textit{number of queries made} to the complex ML model (which, indeed, could be very costly when the ML model is deep \cite{he_convolutional_2015}) when generating labels $Y$ for the $n$ perturbed samples (step 3 of the LIME workflow).
+It has been noted by the original LIME paper \citep{ribeiro_why_2016} that the time required to produce an explanation is \textit{dominated} by the complexity of the black-box AI model.
+As shown in Fig.~\ref{fig_lime_time_inconsist} (B), to improve LIME's efficiency, we cannot effectively tune other LIME arguments, rather the best option is to limit the \textit{number of queries made} to the AI model (which, indeed, is very costly when the AI model is deep \citep{he_convolutional_2015}) when generating labels for the $n$ samples (step 3 of the LIME workflow in Appendix \ref{sec_app_preliminaries}).
+However, this solution leads to a severer inconsistency issue.

-While a quick example is shown by Fig.~\ref{fig_lime_time_inconsist}(C)-(E), we introduce a measure of such inconsistency in the following steps : \textit{a)} In a single explanation, we first normalise the coefficient vector of $m$ features (represented by $\pmb{\beta}$, cf. step 6 in the LIME workflow) into an unit vector $\pmb{\hat{\beta}}=\frac{\pmb{\beta}}{||\pmb{\beta}||}$. \textit{b)} For repeated $k$ explanations (denoted by the upper index $^{(k)}$ in the following notations), the normalised importance of a feature $i$ (i.e. $|\hat{\beta_i}|$) and its ranking may form two probability distributions, denoted respectively as $g_i^{(k)}: [0,1] \rightarrow [0,1]$ and $f_i^{(k)}:[1,m]\rightarrow [0,1]$. \textit{c)} The \textit{index of dispersion} (IoD) of $f_i^{(k)}$ essentially measures the relative variability of the ranks of the feature $i$ in the $k$ repeated explanations, denoted as $\mathit{IoD}(f_i^{(k)})$.
-To be consistent, we would expect a small $\mathit{IoD}(f_i^{(k)})$. \textit{d)} The average importance of each feature $\mathbb{E}(g_i^{(k)})$ is quite different.
-Intuitively, we need to weight each $\mathit{IoD}(f_i^{(k)})$ accordingly. \textit{e)} Finally, we define: \begin{definition} The inconsistency of repeated $k$ explanations for an instance with $m$ features is measured by: